Heroin and pregnancy: What you should know

 If you are pregnant and using heroin, it is also important to know that if you plan to stop, simply quitting suddenly can cause even further harm to your unborn child, so it is important to seek medical advice so that you can wean your body off of the substance gradually in a way that is safe for your baby.
 Drugs such as methadone can be typically used as part of treatment to help you feel less dependent on heroin in a way that is safe for you and your baby.

 What is heroin?

 Heroin is an opiate drug produced from opium poppies.
 It forms a loose powder that is either brown or white in colour.
-Users either smoke the drug, or inject it after dissolving it in water.
+Users either smoke the drug or inject it after dissolving it in water.
 Heroin is made from morphine and is used in medical treatments as a painkiller known as ‘diamorphine‘.
-It therefore blocks the ability to feel pain, and gives a numbing affect that is considered euphoric.
+It, therefore, blocks the ability to feel pain and gives a numbing effect that is considered euphoric.
 It can however be very dangerous as its painkilling properties mask any other symptoms the user may be experiencing as a result of an underlying condition.
 Over time, because the drug is so addictive, increased quantities are needed as the user develops a tolerance to it and requires repeated additional amounts to obtain the desired feeling of relaxation and pleasure.

 How does heroin affect the body?